-I. Be it enacted by the Senate and House of Representatives, now met and sitting in General Assembly, and by the authority of the same, That whenever two-thirds or more of the proprietors of the lands lying in any inland swamp, owning not less than two-thirds of such swamp, shall associate themselves together by written articles of agreement, for the purpose of draining and improving the same, (to be filed and recorded in the Clerk's office of the district in which the said land or the larger portion thereof may lie,) they shall thereupon become and be a body corporate for the purpose aforesaid, by the name of the propurpose aforesaid, by the name of the pro-prictors of said swamp, designated by the name by which it is commonly called and known, and shall have power and authori-ty to make and ordain by laws for the regu-lation and government of such corporation, not inconsistent with any law or statute of force within this State, and to make such assessments of money and labor on the members of the corporation as may be requisite for carrying into effect the objects
+I. Be it enacted by the Senate and House of Representatives, now met and sitting in General Assembly, and by the authority of the same.
+That whenever two-thirds or more of the proprietors of the lands lying in any inland swamp, owning not less than two-thirds of such swamp, shall associate themselves together by written articles of agreement, for the purpose of draining and improving the same, (to be filed and recorded in the Clerk's office of the district in which the said land or the larger portion thereof may lie,) they shall thereupon become and be a body corporate for the purpose aforesaid, by the name of the proprietors of said swamp, designated by the name by which it is commonly called and known, and shall have power and authority to make and ordain by-laws for the regulation and government of such corporation, not inconsistent with any law or statute of force within this State, and to make such assessments of money and labor on the members of the corporation as may be requisite for carrying into effect the objects thereof.